A Reference Architecture for Governance of Cloud Native Applications: Introduction

 \subsection{The Rise of CNAs}

-Inspired by the evolution of cloud computing, a new breed of cloud applications has evolved.
-Being native to cloud, CNAs are inherently designed, implemented, and maintained to leverage the unique capabilities of cloud technologies.

-The Cloud Native Computing Foundation (CNCF) defines CNAs as applications specifically built to utilize the innovations in cloud computing.
-The CNCF emphasizes that only applications designed with cloud computing's offerings and features can fully exploit the cloud's inherent resiliency and scalability~\cite{CloudNat91:online}.
-Given their increasing importance and popularity, CNAs have emerged as a critical focus area in the cloud computing.
-However, the absence of comprehensive governance architectures for CNAs presents significant risks in their design and implementation~\cite{odun2019systematic,alonso2019decide,alonso2023understanding}.
-This paper addresses this gap by introducing a specialized reference architecture aimed at the effective governance of CNAs.
-For readers seeking a more in-depth exploration of CNAs and their characteristics, please refer to Section~\ref{subsec:Characteristics of CNAs} for further details.
+CNAs have emerged as a modern class of cloud applications, inherently designed to leverage the unique capabilities of cloud environments.
+The Cloud Native Computing Foundation (CNCF) defines CNAs as software systems specifically built to exploit cloud innovations, emphasizing their potential to deliver resiliency and scalability when designed accordingly~\cite{CloudNat91:online}.
+Given their increasing importance, CNAs have become a critical focus area in cloud computing.
+However, the lack of comprehensive governance architectures presents significant risks in their design and implementation~\cite{odun2019systematic,alonso2019decide,alonso2023understanding}.
+This paper introduces a reference architecture to address these governance challenges.
+For a more detailed discussion of CNA characteristics, please refer to Section~\ref{subsec:Characteristics of CNAs}.